alci79/DayZLingor/README.md

 Changelog Lingor
 ==========

-			* [NEW] You see now the damage of vehicles in percent
+			* [NEW] You see now the damage of vehicles in percent - https://dl.dropbox.com/u/23896685/DayZLingor/Status.jpg
+			* [NEW] Compass is now twice as big! - https://dl.dropbox.com/u/23896685/DayZLingor/compass.png
 			* [NEW] Vehicle - AH6X_DZ
 			* [NEW] Vehicle - MV22_DZ